EnjoyLifeJG/portfolio/README.md

 # lecodebyjean.github.io/portfolio

-University of Essex
+University of Essex <br>
-Portfolio with coursework and projects
+Portfolio with coursework and projects <br>
-Postgraduate Diploma in Computer Science
+Postgraduate Diploma in Computer Science <br>